 - 1. Independently read, assess and score all their assigned applications against the relevant criteria, based on an A to E Scoring Matrix.
 The matrix provides guidance on the expected averages across the entire set of applications; however, each application must still be scored on its own merits. - 2.
 These preliminary assessment scores should be saved as drafts in RMS (but not submitted).
 This will occur prior to the close of submission of assessments by Detailed Assessors. - 3.
-It is important to have all draft scores entered in RMS by the due date (by close of Detailed Assessments) as this enables the co-Carriages to view the scores and to facilitate discussion after and ensure that differences in scores are understood by all co-Carriages.
+It is important to have all draft scores entered in RMS by the due date communicated by ARC staff --Carriages to view the scores and to facilitate discussion after and ensure that differences in scores are understood by all co-Carriages.